Pointed cabbage: Filderkraut

 Filderkraut is a variety of pointed cabbage grown in the Filder, a fertile plain with loess soils south of Stuttgart.
 It has large, compact heads consisting of fine leaves and is mainly used for making sauerkraut.
 Since 24 Oktober 2012 Filderkraut / Filderspitzkraut has been registered in the EU as a protected designation of origin.
 Many companies in the Filder cultivate their own varieties and produce their own seeds.
 In order to develop seeds the tip of the head must be cut off and a cross-shaped incision made in order for the flowers to develop.

 Sauerkraut made from pointed cabbage is produced for sale by only a few companies.
 Filderkraut plays a large role in local culture and cuisine and is served at the Cannstatter Volksfest.

-The Filder pointed cabbage Brassica oleracea var. capitata fo. alba subfo. conica has been included in th Ark of Taste by the Slow Food movement.
+The Filder pointed cabbage Brassica oleracea var. capitata fo. alba subfo. conica has been included in the Ark of Taste by the Slow Food movement.